RandAlshalan/Spark444/CLOUD_FUNCTIONS_DEPLOYMENT_GUIDE.md

 ## ✅ Notification System Implementation Complete

-Your Spark app now automatically notifies students when companies they follow post new opportunities!
+Your Spark app now automatically notifies students when:
+- Companies they follow post new opportunities
+- Someone replies to their reviews
+- Their application status is updated by a company

 ---

 ## 📋 What Has Been Implemented

-### **Cloud Function: `notifyFollowersOnNewOpportunity`**
+### **Cloud Function 1: `notifyFollowersOnNewOpportunity`**
 Located in: [functions/index.js](functions/index.js)

 **Trigger**: Automatically runs when a new document is created in the `opportunities` collection